Bojarajan073/data-version-control/README.md

 dvc push

-DVC will upload the required data to the S3-backed DVC remote.
+The data is uploaded to the S3-backed DVC remote.

-The important distinction is:
+The resulting architecture is:

 GitHub
 │